-34. IMA411/8 Food Technology Research Project
+37. IMA422/4 Food Technology Research Project

+Course Prerequisites:

-- Course is offered in TWO (2) semesters Course Prerequisites: - - (i) Students must take all core courses of levels 100, 200, and 300. - (ii) Students have collected at least 50 credit units of core courses.
+- (i) Students must take all core courses of levels 100, 200, and 300. - (ii) Students have collected at least 50 credit units of core courses.

-This course will introduce to the student a problem relating to food technology, and students will be supervised by lecturers in carrying out literature search, laboratory work, and thesis writing.
-A series of lectures on research philosophy, experimental design, scientific thinking, laboratory safety, thesis writing, viva presentation, and others also must be attended.
+This course will introduce the student problems relating to Food Technology.
+Through research, the student will be tasked to solve the problem.
+Lecturers will supervise the students in carrying out research proposal writing, literature search, laboratory work, thesis/dissertation writing, and viva voce.
+The student will also attend a series of lectures on experimental design, laboratory safety, thesis/dissertation, presentation etc.